ps16ps/Homework4-Stranger-proyect/README.md

 }
 ```

-**SHOW SALESREP** ->  Display a list of all the SALESREP' id and name with URL: http://localhost:8080/sales-rep
+**SHOW SALESREP** ->  Display a list of all the SALESREP' id and name with type GET and URL: http://localhost:8080/sales-rep

-**SHOW LEADS** -> Display a list of all the LEADS' id and name with URL: http://localhost:8080/leads
+**SHOW LEADS** -> Display a list of all the LEADS' id and name with type GET and URL: http://localhost:8080/leads

-**SHOW CONTACTS** -> Display a list of all the CONTACTS' id and name with URL: http://localhost:8080/contacts
+**SHOW CONTACTS** -> Display a list of all the CONTACTS' id and name with type GET and URL: http://localhost:8080/contacts

-**SHOW OPPORTUNITIES** -> Display a list of all the OPPORTUNITIES' id and name of the decision maker with URL: http://localhost:8080/opportunities
+**SHOW OPPORTUNITIES** -> Display a list of all the OPPORTUNITIES' id and name of the decision maker with type GET and URL: http://localhost:8080/opportunities

-**SHOW ACCOUNTS** -> Display a list of all the ACCOUNTS id and name of the first contact with URL: http://localhost:8080/accounts
+**SHOW ACCOUNTS** -> Display a list of all the ACCOUNTS id and name of the first contact with type GET and URL: http://localhost:8080/accounts

-**LOOKUP SALESREP (ID)** -> Display the selected SALESREP's details with the indicated Id Number with URL: http://localhost:8080/sales-rep/{id}
+**LOOKUP SALESREP (ID)** -> Display the selected SALESREP's details with the indicated Id Number with type GET andURL: http://localhost:8080/sales-rep/{id}

-**LOOKUP LEAD (ID)** -> Display the selected LEAD's details with the indicated Id Number with URL: http://localhost:8080/leads/{id}
+**LOOKUP LEAD (ID)** -> Display the selected LEAD's details with the indicated Id Number with type GET and URL: http://localhost:8080/leads/{id}

-**LOOKUP ACCOUNT (ID)** -> Display the selected ACCOUNT's details with the indicated Id Number with URL: http://localhost:8080/accounts/{id}
+**LOOKUP ACCOUNT (ID)** -> Display the selected ACCOUNT's details with the indicated Id Number with type GET and URL: http://localhost:8080/accounts/{id}

-**LOOKUP OPPORTUNITY (ID)** -> Display the selected OPPORTUNITY's details with the indicated Id Number with URL: http://localhost:8080/opportunities/{id}
+**LOOKUP OPPORTUNITY (ID)** -> Display the selected OPPORTUNITY's details with the indicated Id Number with type GET and URL: http://localhost:8080/opportunities/{id}

-**LOOKUP CONTACT (ID)** -> Display the selected CONTACT's details with the indicated Id Number with URL: http://localhost:8080/contacts/{id}
+**LOOKUP CONTACT (ID)** -> Display the selected CONTACT's details with the indicated Id Number with type GET and URL: http://localhost:8080/contacts/{id}

-**CONVERT (ID)** -> Converts the selected LEAD in CONTACT, OPPORTUNITY and ACCOUNT and removes it from the system with URL: http://localhost:8080/convert/{id}
+**CONVERT (ID)** -> Converts the selected LEAD in CONTACT, OPPORTUNITY and ACCOUNT and removes it from the system with type POST and URL: http://localhost:8080/convert/{id}

 &emsp; As it was indicated before, you can associate this convertion to an existing account or you can create a new one.
 An example of the two bodies needed is shown in the following lines